Would You Let Your Child Have a Mental Health Day

 We write our honest reviews but this page may contain affiliate links, with some of the partners mentioned, to support this website.
 Read more here

 Kids aren’t immune to the different stresses of life.
 It could be financial stress, family stress, or academic stress, like feeling pressured to perform on a major exam.
-Family problems can also lead to anxiety for kids.
+Family problems can also lead to anxiety for both parents and kids.
 Having a mental day can help your kids cope if they are under a lot of stress.

 Study shows that one in six children between the ages of 6 and 17 experience a mental health disorder each year.
-In response to these rising rates of depression, Utah in 2018 passed a bill that states students are allowed to take a mental health day as an excused absence from school.
-Other states also followed Utah’s decision in 2019 when it enacted a similar way.
+In response to these rising rates of feelings of depression, Utah in 2018 passed a bill that states students are allowed to take school day as a mental health day as an excused absence from school.

 In this post, we’ll discuss what mental health day is?
 Why does your child need a mental health day?
-And what to do on a mental health day?
+And what to do on a kid’s mental health day?

 So, let’s dive in.